subchannel13/CSP-solver/README.md

 - [Could not load System.Memory.dll](https://github.com/npgsql/npgsql/issues/2415)
 - [How to setup PostgreSQL with Visual Studio 2017](https://stackoverflow.com/questions/53701136/how-to-setup-postgresql-with-visual-studio-2017-or-net-4-5)
 - [How to change data source to PostgreSQL](https://stackoverflow.com/questions/31870763/how-to-change-data-source-to-postgresql-in-entity-data-model-wizard-in-vs2010-pr)

-It is C# application
-The application consists of